 The Lord gave me the book “Church Go To Hell!
 Please?” when I served as pastor of Springhead Baptist Church in Adel Georgia and lead me to self-publish in 2008.
 I feel the reason the Lord has burdened me so deeply with this book, is because the average church has become unfocused.
 We have come to the conclusion that “big” is where God is working.
 We have forgotten that ninety percent of God’s churches across America have less than one-hundred people in worship in their average Sunday morning services and that most of their pastors also work to support themselves.
 What we don’t realize is that these men and these churches have the greatest advantage of reaching their community for Christ than anyone else.
 My burden is for the congregations around the world, and their pastors, that as they get a glimpse of Hell, they will see the lostness of their friends, they then will begin to turn the world up-side down for Christ.

 September 9, 2014 while in prayer, God gave me the vision and the burden for “RV Church Life”, a church designated to minister to and reaching the one point three million full-time RV’ers in North America.
-Through the years churches have designed outreach programs to reach particular sections, and groups of people.
+Through the years churches have designed outreach programs to reach particular sections, and people groups.
 In the past you had “High Church”, “Rural Church” and “Country Church” and in the past decade we have extended it to “Cowboy Church”, “Motorcycle Church” and Satellite and Home churches that God is using to reach and minister to unreached people groups in our country, many operating just as the early church operated.
 With that thought God gave me this burden for the Church on the move, “RV Church Life”, the church that goes with you as you go, spreading the love and salvation of Christ throughout North America.
-RV Church Life will be focused on preaching, teaching and making disciples for Christ, one person at a time, meeting in small groups in RV Camp grounds throughout North America and staying connected through this website, as the Lord blesses others to spread His Word (The Gospel) with us, by using these messages in their camp ground with small groups where they are.
+The focus of RV Church Life and Gladiator Church is on preaching, teaching and making disciples for Christ, one person at a time, meeting in small groups in RV Camp grounds, rallies and events throughout North America and staying connected through this website, as the Lord blesses others to spread His Word (The Gospel) with us, by using these messages in their small groups where they are.

-In the 4 years evolved in this mission I have baptisted 6 a been evolved in three others being baptized, encouraging them to get in a local church and make disciples for our Lord, Jesus Christ
+In the 4 years involved in this mission I have baptized 6, Been involved in three others being baptized, encouraging them to get in a local church and become disciples for our Lord, Jesus Christ